andrew/ultimate-awesome/README.md

 - [gamedev-free-resources](https://github.com/teamgravitydev/gamedev-free-resources) - This repository offers free assets for game developers, including 2D and 3D art, sound effects, music, and more, all at no cost. .
 - [awesome-opensource-school](https://github.com/zefanja/awesome-opensource-school) - Awesome free and open source software (FOSS) for schools.
 - [awesome-3d-point-cloud-denoising](https://github.com/agarnung/awesome-3d-point-cloud-denoising) - A curated list of awesome 3D point cloud denoising papers.
-- [awesome-cern](https://github.com/cern/awesome-cern) - A curated list of awesome open source frameworks, libraries and software developed by CERN for the world.
 - [awesome-oss-fonts](https://github.com/drwpow/awesome-oss-fonts) - A collection of quality open-source fonts (mostly not on Google Fonts).
-- [awesome-audit-algorithms](https://github.com/erwanlemerrer/awesome-audit-algorithms) - A curated list of algorithms and papers for auditing black-box algorithms.
 - [awesome-ebpf-zh](https://github.com/eunomia-bpf/awesome-ebpf-zh) - 与 eBPF 相关的精选项目的中文清单 （自动翻译自
 - [awesome-memento](https://github.com/machawk1/awesome-memento) - A list of things related to software, literature, and other content for 🕣 Memento.
 - [NLP-Guide](https://github.com/mikeroyal/NLP-Guide) - Natural Language Processing (NLP).
 Covering topics such as Tokenization, Part Of Speech tagging (POS), Machine translation, Named Entity Recognition (NER), Classification, and Sentiment analysis. .